Manifest

 Best practices

-• Keep manifest paths relative to the extension source/output model and avoid ambiguous leading slash usage unless intentional.
+• Keep manifest paths relative to the extension source/output model and use leading / only when you mean extension output root.

 • Use browser-prefixed keys instead of maintaining separate manifest files per browser.